InspireCraft/MacroTrends-data-scrapper/README.md

 ![alt text](readme_images/tableExplainer.png)

-This packages enable users to scrap all (or some) of the data and save it into a `.csv` file.
+This packages enable users to scrap all (or some) of the data record into a `nested dict` where main keys are "Ticker" attributes of the companies.
+Then save the recorded data into a `.csv` file.
 This package simply be used by calling `main.py` via command line.
 It will automatically open a GUI which enables users to select which parameters to be scrapped.
 Below, the GUI (which enables users to select